mclaeysb/mclaeysb.github.com/_projects/ferrargis.md

 To make the QGIS style-sheet resemble the original Ferraris map as much as possible, I used carefully sampled colors and fill-images in the style definitions of the drawn objects.
 To obtain the right fill colors for things like buildings, grass and water polygons, I used a color picker tool to find the right colors on the old map.
 For more complex features like woodlands, marshes and heath that are drawn with beautiful textures and miniatures on the old map, I took a screenshot of such these drawings, used GIMP to clean up the images and make them seamlessly tileable, and then used them as the background images for the corresponding features.

 To get as close as possible to the 1777 style, I used quite a few advanced QGIS features, including *draw effects*, drawing things as *merged feature*, adding some trees in a randomised way, styling polygons with gradient fills and adding a custom *speckle* layer on top of the map to give it an *old* finish.
-I found a suiting typeface called *Youngbae* which I used for the labels, and gave these a small tilt similar to what you get when you plot the old maps with there tilted north baring on top of a modern map.
+I found a suiting typeface called *Youngbae* which I used for the labels, and gave these a small tilt similar to what you get when you plot the old maps with their tilted north baring on top of a modern map.

 ## Result